syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Maximum number of labels per 100 pixels

-By default, a maximum of 3 labels are displayed for each 100 pixels in axis.
-The maximum number of labels that should be present within 100 pixels length can be customized using the **maximumLabels** property of axis.
-This property is applicable only for automatic range calculation and will not work if you set value for **interval** property in axis range.
+By default, a maximum of 3 labels are displayed for each 100 pixels in the axis.
+The maximum number of labels that should be present within the 100 pixels length can be customized by using the **maximumLabels** property of the axis.
+This property is applicable only for an automatic range calculation and will not work if you set value for **interval** property in the axis range.

 {% highlight js %}